kulcsarrudolf/pasztor.at/content/blog/2017-10-22-intercontinental-docker-swarm.md

 ---
+slug: intercontinental-docker-swarm
+authors:
+- janos
 categories: blog
 date: "2017-10-22T00:00:00Z"
 publishDate: "2017-10-22T00:00:00Z"
 summary: 'Docker is the new hotness.
 Swarm is an even newer, even hotter thing.
 The question is: will it blend?
 Can it run spanning multiple continents?'
-fbimage: posts/intercontinental-docker-swarm.png
+images:
-googleimage: posts/intercontinental-docker-swarm.png
+- posts/intercontinental-docker-swarm.png
 preview: posts/intercontinental-docker-swarm.png
 tags:
-- CDN
-- Docker
+- Containers
 - DevOps
 title: Intercontinental Docker Swarm
-twitter_card: summary_large_image
-twitterimage: posts/intercontinental-docker-swarm.png
 ---

 ## Preparing AWS